 Pre-implantation Genetic Diagnosis

-After fertilization has occurred, the embryos become eligible for pre-implantation genetic diagnosis (PGD) testing.
+After fertilization has occurred, the embryos become eligible for PGT-M (PGD) testing.
 This technique allows us to screen for genetic conditions and chromosomal abnormalities.
-When the embryos are five days old, PGD can be performed by removing several cells for analysis.
+When the embryos are five days old, PGT-M (PGD) can be performed by removing several cells for analysis.
 We can then test for an abnormal number of chromosomes and conditions that are caused by single gene defects.
-PGD can also be performed to determine the sex of embryos.
+PGT-M (PGD) can also be performed to determine the sex of embryos.